TechNerd64/technerd64.github.io/blog/_posts/2025-11-15-Kansas-Part-1.md

 But the sights we saw the most on our drive up were... drum, roll, please...
 COWS and WIND TURBINES.
 I know right, very exciting!.
 <img src="/blog/assets/11-15-25/cows.JPG" width="200"/>  <img src="/blog/assets/11-15-25/turbines.JPG" width="200"/>

 This raps up our drive up.
 Hopefully, I remember to make more posts about the other days, but nevertheless, Thanks for Reading!

+EDIT: I completely forgot to make more posts on Nationals